“A perfect summer day is when the sun is shining, the breeze is blowing, the birds are singing, and the lawn mower is broken.“

 Sow in drills 1.25cm (½”) deep and 45cm (1½’) apart into warm, moist, weed-free soil during spring/summer and thin out gradually to 23cm (9″) apart.
 Alternatively, sow in trays using quality compost.

-New Veg Seed
+New Veg Seed in June

 British bred, taking 15 years breeding to perfect, this is an incredibly productive little plant (up to 75 fruit per plant).
 Bred by the man who created ‘Red Alert’ and ‘Tumbler’.
 Very early (mid-July) ripening.
 Sweet, cherry-sized fruits that were very popular in taste tests.
 Some blight resistance and resistance to fusarium and verticillium.
 12–16g fruit.
 Loved by Carol Klein at RHS Hampton Court Flower Show 2019.
 Finally a great tasting, compact, bush tomato with flavour!
 Ideal for patios, balconies and anywhere else too small for a regular tomato.
 Can even be grown in pots as small as 11cm wide.
 No staking or support required, just water and harvest.
 Good resistance to Fusarium, Verticillium and some resistance to late blight.
 Bush Variety.
 Harvest mid-July–October.
 Height 21–30cm (8–12″); spread 31–40cm (12–16″).